CriticMarkup/CriticMarkup-toolkit/README.md

 #### BBEdit Tools ####

 The BBEdit folder contains one Codeless Language Module and one AppleScript.
 The language module defines Critic comments as language comments and Critic additions and deletions as functions.

+**Note**: The BBEdit codeless language module is still under development.
+Defining additions and deletions has some advantages for scope selection but I'm not particularly happy with the current design.
+The regex matching for comments is still a bit hit and miss.

 The Critic marks can be selected from the function list in BBEdit.
 Selecting a mark in the list will completely select the string in the editor window.